holder66/vhamml/README.md

 ```
 wget http://henry.olders.ca/datasets/mnist_train.tab
 ```

-## Previous versions
-The most recent version (2012) was written in python; one can experiment with it via a [web-based interface](http://hammingnn.olders.ca).
-I’ve [posted test results](https://henry.olders.ca/wordpress/?p=613) using this classifier with a number of publicly accessible datasets.
-Here are some [additional test results](https://henry.olders.ca/wordpress/?p=381) with genomics datasets.

 The process of development in its early stages is described in [this essay](https://henry.olders.ca/wordpress/?p=731) written in 1989.